vladimirnetworks/cpanelGithub/README.md

 # cpanelGithub
-a simple bash for auto update on cpanel
+a simple bash for auto update github repository on cpanel

 # usage :